alanesq/ESP32Cam-range/README.md

 was from the cycle along with a image of the passing vehicle.

 This is curently a work in progress and not fully functional yet.
-If it proves to work as I hope the idea is that this can be used to collect some data on how close overtaking vehicles actually tend to get to cyclists.
+If it proves to work as I hope the idea is that this will be a very low cost way to collect some data on how close overtaking vehicles actually tend to get to cyclists.
+Cost to build:
+  ESP32Cam module 5ukp
+  Distance sensor 6ukp
+  SD Card under 10ukp